 The Children are becoming increasingly independent.
 They’re starting to use reasoning and problem solving skills.
 Strong friendships are made at childcare and a lot of fun is had when learning new skills and refining some of the skills already mastered.
 They are also developing their attention span and important skills for big school and beyond.
 Our school readiness program ensures the children are well prepared and confident when they move into their next phase of life.

 Our programs are created using guidelines from current research on early childhood development, advice from our governing bodies, the NSW Department of Education and Communities and the Australian Children’s Education and Care Quality Authority.
 We believe children are better understood and supported to learn and develop when using an holistic approach on their learning journey.
-This is why parents and families are encouraged to join in with their child’s learning by adding to portfolios, suggestion areas, surveys or talking with educators.
+This is why parents and families are encouraged to join in with their child’s learning by adding to portfolios, making suggestions, participating in surveys or talking with educators.